henrikstengaard/classicwb-lite-package/README.md

 ClassicWB LITE Package contains ClassicWB Lite v28 created by Bloodwych from EAB.

-By permission from Bloodwych it's been converted to a package for HstWB Installer.
+With permission from Bloodwych it's been converted to a package for HstWB Installer.

 ClassicWB is installed from a zip file containing all files from ClassicWB System.hdf.